-Table 3-7 summarizes the flood elevations and peaks discharges as summarized in the BCWMC Watershed Management Plan, the corresponding flood elevations and peak discharges as estimated by the Phase 2 XPSWMM model, and the difference between the data sources.
+The table in Appendix A summarizes the historic BCWMC flood elevations and peaks discharges and the corresponding flood elevations and peak discharges as estimated by the Phase 2 XPSWMM model, and the difference between the data sources.
 Figure 3-16 through Figure 3-19 show the expected extents of inundation based on the peak flood elevations from BCWMC Phase 2 XPSWMM model for the Atlas 14 100-year as applied to the 2011 MnDNR LiDAR elevation data.
 The inundation mapping was developed using a level pool mapping methodology, based on the modeled peak flood elevation for each subwatershed and the MnDNR LiDAR elevation data.
 This method is more accurate for lakes, wetlands, and ponds, whereas the inundation extents shown along Plymouth Creek, North Branch Bassett Creek, and Bassett Creek Main Stem are approximate.
-To more accurately determine the flood inundation along the creeks, the elevations summarized in Table 3-7 should be used.
+To more accurately determine the flood inundation along the creeks, the elevations summarized in the table in Appendix A should be used.

 In general, it would be expected that evaluating the Atlas 14 design storm event across the Bassett Creek watershed would result in increases of the peak flood elevations and discharge rates throughout the watershed due to the larger magnitude of the design storm precipitation depth.
 However, the Phase 2 XPSWMM model also incorporated significantly more detail, including the refined subwatersheds, the storage available in all of the ponds and wetlands throughout the watershed, and the incorporation of storm sewer systems connecting the ponds and wetlands, compared to the previous modeling efforts for the watershed.
-As a result, the estimated peak flood elevations and discharge rates for the Atlas 14 design storm event are higher than the values included in the BCWMC Watershed Management Plan in some locations, while in other locations in the watershed, a slight decrease in the peak flood elevations are observed.
+As a result, the estimated peak flood elevations and discharge rates for the Atlas 14 design storm event are higher than the historic values in some locations, while in other locations in the watershed, a slight decrease in the peak flood elevations are observed.

-The following are some general observations regarding the changes in the 100-year flood elevations and flows from the BCWMC Watershed Management Plan to the Phase 2 XPSWMM modeling (organized by location in the watershed):
+The following are some general observations regarding the changes in the 100-year flood elevations and flows from the historic BCWMC flood profiles to the Phase 2 XPSWMM modeling (organized by location in the watershed):